-If you can see things clearly when they are close to you, but the sharpness of the images fade when the item moves away from your face, you're dealing with nearsightedness, also known as myopia.
+If you can see things clearly when they are close to you, but the sharpness of the images fade when the item moves away from your face, you are dealing with nearsightedness, also known as myopia.
 It's a common condition that often develops during childhood and worsens through middle age.
-(Learn more)

 Table of Contents